 - 5.8.17 This greenfield site lies to the east of the settlement, and is within the existing settlement boundary.
 It is predominantly Grade 4 agricultural land with Hundred Acre Farm being situated on the western side of the site.
 It is designated as low and medium density residential and agricultural land in the Red Lodge Masterplan.
-Residential uses and sports pitches with a sports pavilion lie to the north-west and agricultural and woodland to the east. - 5.8.18 There is a hybrid application which includes the demolition of Hundred Acre Farm and the construction of up to 268 dwellings, new public open space and other facilities, on land forming part of Phase 4a Kings Warren.
-A full application has a resolution to approve subject to legal agreement (F/2013/0257/HYB).
-This is for Phase A: construction of 106 dwellings (including the relocation of 3 committed dwellings from Phase 4a), new public open spaces, associated access and landscaping.
+Residential uses and sports pitches with a sports pavilion lie to the north-west and agricultural and woodland to the east. - There is a hybrid application which includes the demolition of Hundred Acre Farm and the construction of up to 268 dwellings, new public open space and other facilities, on land forming part of Phase 4a Kings Warren.
+A This full planning application has a resolution to approve subject to legal agreement (F/2013/0257/HYB).
+This is for Phase A for the construction of 106 dwellings (including the relocation of 3 committed dwellings from Phase 4a), new public open spaces, associated access and landscaping was approved on 10 June 2016.
 The development proposals include mitigation located outside the Breckland Special Protection Area to account for historic records of stone curlew in the Nesting Attempts Constraint Zone.

-- 5.8.19 The development proposals masterplan also provides access and recreational measures for the new residents on site to avoid a damaging increase in visitors to the Breckland Special Protection Area.
+The site has been identified with capacity to accommodate an additional 8 units which are subject of a planning application reference DC/16/2833/FUL. - 5.8.19 The development proposals masterplan also provides access and recreational measures for the new residents on site to avoid a damaging increase in visitors to the Breckland Special Protection Area.
 These include: - a permissive path which will follow the eastern edge of the development site; - link with the existing sports and amenity area through a new amenity land extension; and - link to other pedestrian routes through Red Lodge secured at an early stage. - 5.8.20 Any future amendments to the proposals or any new planning application (if the current planning permission is not implemented) would need a project level Habitats Regulations Assessment.